-14.3.1 Viewing Alarms With Each Node's Time Zone
+16.3.1 Viewing Alarms by Time Zone

 By default, alarms and conditions are displayed with the time stamp of the CTC workstation where you are viewing them.
-But you can set the node to report alarms (and conditions) using the time zone where the node is located by clicking Edit > Preferences, and clicking the Display Events Using Each Node's Timezone check box.
+However, you can set the node to report alarms (and conditions) using the time zone where the node is located.

-14.3.2 Controlling Alarm Display
+16.3.2 Controlling Alarm Display

 You can control the display of the alarms shown on the Alarms window.
-Table 14-3 shows the actions you can perform in the Alarms window.
+Table 16-3 shows the actions you can perform in the Alarms window.

-Table 14-3 Alarm Display
+Table 16-3 Alarm Display

-Button/Check Box/Tool Action Filter button Allows you to change the display on the Alarms window to show only alarms that meet a certain severity level, occur in a specified time frame, and/or reflect specific conditions.
-For example, you can set the filter so that only critical alarms display on the window.
-If you enable the Filter feature by clicking the Filter button in one CTC view, such as node view, it is enabled in the others as well (card view and network view).
+Button/Check Box/Tool Action Filter button Allows you to change the display on the Alarms window to show only alarms that meet a certain severity level, occur in a specified time frame, or reflect specific conditions.
+For example, you can set the filter so that only critical alarms display in the window.
+If you enable the Filter feature by clicking the Filter button in one CTC view, such as node view (single-shelf mode) or shelf view (multishelf mode), it is enabled in the others as well (card view and network view).
 Synchronize button Updates the alarm display.
 Although CTC displays alarms in real time, the Synchronize button allows you to verify the alarm display.
 This is particularly useful during provisioning or troubleshooting.
 Delete Cleared Alarms button Deletes, from the view, alarms that have been cleared.
 AutoDelete Cleared Alarms check box If checked, CTC automatically deletes cleared alarms.
 Filter tool Enables or disables alarm filtering in the card, node, or network view.
 When enabled or disabled, this state applies to other views for that node and for all other nodes in the network.
 For example, if the Filter tool is enabled in the node (default login) view Alarms window, the network view Alarms window and card view Alarms window also show the tool enabled.
 All other nodes in the network also show the tool enabled.

-14.3.3 Filtering Alarms
+16.3.3 Filtering Alarms